Randommood/RICON2014/README.md

 #Testing in a Distributed World

-Accompanying repository for "Testing in a distributed world" talk given at [RICON 2014](http://ricon.io).
+Accompanying repository for the "Testing in a distributed world" talk given at [RICON 2014](http://ricon.io).
 Feel free to open any issues for questions and/or to say hi :)

 ## Talk Outline
 See the [image credits](credits.md) and [link to slides](https://speakerdeck.com/randommood/testing-in-a-distributed-world).